oraclechinaappdev/CloudNative_Mobile/Java Apps/101-JavaAppsLab.md

 1. Open a browser and go to [cloud.oracle.com](https://cloud.oracle.com).
 Click **Sign In**.
 ![cloud.oracle.com](images/sign-in/sign.01.cloud.oracle.com.png)

-2. Select `Traditional Cloud Account`, then select `Public Cloud Service - EMEA` for the datacenter below and click **My Services** button.
+2. Select `Traditional Cloud Account`, then select
+    `Public Cloud Service - EMEA`
+or
+    `Public Cloud Servce - US`
+according to the datacenter of your environment.
+Click **My Services** button.
 ![](images/sign-in/sign.02.select.datacenter1.png)

 3. Enter the **Developer Cloud Service \(DevCS\)** identity domain and click **Go**.
 The identity domain and associated credential should be provided by instructor.